OWASP/wstg/document/4-Web_Application_Security_Testing/02-Configuration_and_Deployment_Management_Testing/02-Test_Application_Platform_Configuration.md

 #### Log Location

 Typically servers will generate local logs of their actions and errors, consuming the disk of the system the server is running on.
-However, if the server is compromised its logs can be wiped out by the intruder to clean up all the traces of its attack and methods.
+However, if the server is compromised, its logs can be wiped out by the intruder to clean up all the traces of its attack and methods.
 If this were to happen the system administrator would have no knowledge of how the attack occurred or where the attack source was located.
 Actually, most attacker tool kits include a "log zapper" that is capable of cleaning up any logs that hold given information (like the IP address of the attacker) and are routinely used in attacker’s system-level root kits.

 Therefore, it is wise to keep logs in a separate location and not on the web server itself.
 This also makes it easier to aggregate logs from different sources that refer to the same application (such as those of a web server farm) and it also makes it easier to do log analysis (which can be CPU intensive) without affecting the server itself.

 #### Log Storage

 Improper storage of logs can introduce a Denial of Service condition.
-Any attacker with sufficient resources could be able to produce a sufficient number of requests that would fill up the allocated space to log files, if they are not specifically prevented from doing so.
+Any attacker with sufficient resources might be able to produce a sufficient number of requests that would fill up the allocated space to log files, if they are not specifically prevented from doing so.
 However, if the server is not properly configured, the log files will be stored in the same disk partition as the one used for the operating system software or the application itself.
 This means that if the disk becomes filled, the operating system or the application might fail due to the inability to write on the disk.

 Typically in UNIX systems logs will be located in /var (although some server installations might reside in /opt or /usr/local) and it is important to make sure that the directories in which logs are stored are in a separate partition.
 In some cases, and in order to prevent the system logs from being affected, the log directory of the server software itself (such as /var/log/apache in the Apache web server) should be stored in a dedicated partition.